nurdanokcu/fairytail/README.md

 # Fairy Tail

 ## Introduction
-mplementation of Web Page about the [Fairy Tail Game](https://fairytailgame.com/us/)
+Implementation of Web Page about the [Fairy Tail Game](https://fairytailgame.com/us/)

 ## Technologies Used